rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationArchival.md

 ### pausetarget
 - There is a single argument of type PauseTargetInput.
 - Returns PauseTargetReply.
-### preprocessenablement
-Performs preprocessing tasks to enable certain archival operations.

-- There is a single argument of type PreprocessArchivalEnablementInput.
-- Returns System.String.
 ### promotereadertarget
 Promotes a reader Archival Location.